 To offer support around exploring math in books, we offer more than 60 reading guides on the DREME Family Math website.
 Each guide corresponds to a specific picture book, many of which can be found in public libraries.
 Originally designed for parents and caregivers to use at home, the guides can also be used by teachers, librarians, and everyone who reads books with children.

 Ten guides accompany Spanish books or wordless picture books.
 Several of the books have been recognized with a Mathical Book Prize for inspiring children to see math in the world around them.
-Learn more about the collection of guides in this blog post.
+Learn more about the collection of guides in this blog post, and how to extend the math in picture books in this article.